 These are your life lines.
 The cost is irrelevant, as one simply cannot put a price on your sanity.

-Not included in this list are things like shelter, food they eat, and clothing.
+Not included in this list of why kids cost so much are things like shelter, food they eat, and clothing.
 These expenses only cost about $44,000.
 The other $200,000 should be put aside…for toilet paper.